 In July 2011 Marc became the first Heisenberg-Professor at Darmstadt University of Technology (TUD), Germany, and established the group “Cryptography and Complexity Theory” (Cryptoplexity) at the Department of Computer Science.
 The group has been initially funded by the German Research Foundation (DFG) as part of the Heisenberg Program, till June 2016.

 Marc is also a PI of the "Center for Research in Security and Privacy" (CRISP), co-funded by the Federal Ministry of Education and Research and the State of Hesse from October 2015 on.
 CRISP unites the former “Center for Advanced Security Research Darmstadt” (CASED), funded by the State Hesse from September 2008 till June 2016, and the former "Competence Center for IT Security" (EC-Spride), funded by the Federal Ministry of Education and Research from October 2011 till September 2015.
-Marc also acts as a deputy speaker in the DFG-funded collaborative research center "Cryptography-based Security Solutions: Enabling trust in new and next generation computing environments" (CROSSING) which has started in October 2014.
+Since October 2019 Marc also acts as the speaker in the DFG-funded collaborative research center "Cryptography-based Security Solutions: Enabling trust in new and next generation computing environments" (CROSSING) which has started in October 2014.

 From February 2006 till January 2011 Marc was the head of the Emmy Noether research group “Minimizing Cryptographic Assumptions” (MiniCrypt).
 This group was also located at the Darmstadt University of Technology and funded by the German Research Foundation as part of the Emmy Noether Program.